 The nasal vaccine contains a highly processed form of porcine gelatine.
 The gelatine helps to keep the vaccine viruses stable.

-Some faith groups accept the use of gelatine in medical products.
+Some faith groups accept the use of gelatine in medical products - the decision is up to you.
 Find out more about vaccines with porcine gelatine

 It’s best to have the flu vaccination in the autumn.
 Remember that you need a flu jab every year as the flu virus can change from year to year.

 The flu jab is free for everyone who is at increased risk.
-To get the vaccination, speak to your GP, practice nurse or pharmacist, or visit NHS Choices.
+To get the vaccination, speak to your GP or practice nurse or pharmacist, or visit NHS Choices.
+You can also book an appointment at a local pharmacy.